raphaelquast/EOmaps/docs/api.rst

 🧰 Companion Widget
 --------------------

-Starting with v5.0, EOmaps provides a **companion widget** which greatly simplifies using the awesome interactive capabilities.
+Starting with v5.0, EOmaps comes with an awesome **companion widget** that greatly simplifies using interactive capabilities.

 - To activate the widget, press ``w`` on the keyboard while the mouse is over the map you want to edit.